Ernest Dickerson: The Wire

 Dickerson joined the crew of the HBO drama The Wire as a director for the series' second season in 2003.
 He directed the episode "Bad Dreams".
 Reviewers drew comparisons between Spike Lee's films and The Wire even before Dickerson joined the crew.
 "Bad Dreams" was submitted to the American Film Institute for consideration in their TV programs of the year award and the show subsequently won the award.
 Following this success Dickerson returned as a director for the third season in 2004.
 He directed the episode "Hamsterdam" and the season finale "Mission Accomplished".
 In 2006 he contributed a further two episodes to the show's fourth season: "Misgivings" and the season finale "Final Grades".
 The fourth season received a second AFI Award and Dickerson attended the ceremony to collect the award.
 Showrunner David Simon has said that Dickerson is the show's directorial work horse and that he knows the show as well as the producers; Simon has praised Dickerson's directing saying that he "delivers each time".

-Dickerson returned as a director for the series' fifth and final season in 2008 and helmed the episode "Unconfirmed Reports".
+Dickerson returned for the series' fifth and final season in 2008 and directed the episode "Unconfirmed Reports".

 Later work

-He would later work with David Simon again, directing several episodes of the New-Orleans based drama Treme, including the season 2 finale "Do Watcha Wanna", which won Dickerson a NAACP Image Award for Outstanding Directing in a Dramatic Series.
+He would later work with David Simon again, directing several episodes of the New Orleans–based drama Treme, including the season 2 finale "Do Watcha Wanna", which won Dickerson an NAACP Image Award for Outstanding Directing in a Dramatic Series.

 Dickerson also worked with Executive Producer and writer Eric Overmyer on both The Wire and Treme.
 Dickerson directed the episode "Fugazi" for Overmyer's series Bosch in 2014.